Ed Robson Arena

-The Ed Robson Arena in Colorado Springs, Colorado is a 3,400-seat ice hockey arena on the campus of Colorado College.
-The arena opened on September 18, 2021.
+The Ed Robson Arena is a 3,400-seat ice hockey arena located on the campus of Colorado College in Colorado Springs, Colorado.
+The arena opened on September 18, 2021 and serves as the home of the school's men's ice hockey team, known as the Tigers.

 History

 Plans for a school-run arena date as far back as 2008 in the Colorado College Long Range Development Plan.
 At the time of planning, the Robson arena would be the second smallest facility in the NCHC, ahead of just the Goggin Ice Center on the Miami University campus.
 Colorado College justified this decision due to both the small undergraduate size of the college (approximately 2,000) and the average actual attendance of Tiger games (about 2,800).

 Construction started in February 2020 and in spite of the COVID-19 pandemic, the arena was opened ahead of schedule in mid-September 2021.
 It succeeded the Broadmoor World Arena as the home for the Colorado College Tigers ice hockey team and became the first on-campus home for the program after 82 years of operation.